 Today I offer you the fourth in a series of essays that I’m writing in preparation for my summer retreat.
-Today’s essay is called Entering the Mysteries of the Universe and explores sone of the great challenges that arise when we strive to share awakening.
+This essay is called Entering the Mysteries of the Universe and explores sone of the great challenges that arise when we strive to share awakening.

 You can find the first essay here: Finding The Self You Cannot See.